naddison36/immutable-events/README.md

 npm install
 ```

 You need to run an Ethereum blockchain to be able to test the smart contract.
-This can be done by running a development version of the Etyhereum Geth or Parity clients.
+This can be done by running a development version of the Ethereum Geth or Parity clients.
 See [here](./scripts/README.md) for instructions on installing and configuring either Geth or Parity for development and testing purposes.

 ## Smart Contract
 The Solidity code for the smart contract can be found in [contracts/ImmutableEvents.sol](./contracts/ImmutableEvents.sol).